Automattic/jetpack/docs/monorepo.md

 Once reviewed and approved, the Crew team does the following:
 * Creates a GitHub repo in the Automattic repo to be the mirror repo for this project, if not done already.
 The new repo follows the [mirror repo guidelines](#mirror-repositories).
-* Adds a `composer.json` file to the repo, with some first basic information about the package.
+* Adds a `composer.json` file to the repo, with some basic information about the package.
 This file is used by Packagist to generate the package page.
 * Creates a new Packagist package on packagist.org under the Automattic org. @jeherve, @dsmart, and @kraftbj are added as maintainers of all Jetpack monorepo packages.

 ### Creating a new plugin